Indian Geography: Size & Location- 2 Notes | Study Geography for UPSC CSE - UPSC

 Crystal growth: The soluble constituents of the rocks or minerals, enter the rocks through fractures and joints, along with water.
 With the evaporation of water, the solution is precipitated to form crystals or crystalline aggregates and as they grow, they exert large expansive stresses, which help in breaking up some rocks.

 Freezing of water: Water, as we know, expands by about 9.05 per cent in volume when it freezes.
-The water seeps down into the fracture and under suitable climatic condition, begins to freeze at the top of the fracture first.
+The water seeps down into the fracture and under suitable climatic conditions, begins to freeze at the top of the fracture first.
 As freezing continues, the pressure exerted on the walls becomes more and more intense, which results in widening the existing fracture and new fractures form.
 This is the dominant mode of weathering, in climates where there is repeated freezing and thawing.
 This is also known as Frost action.

 Differential expansion: Rock-forming minerals expand when heated, but contract when cooled.
-Where rock surfaces are exposed daily to intense heating by direct solar rays, alternating with intense cooling by longwave radiation at night, the resulting expansion and contraction of mineral-grains tend to break them apart.
+Where rock surfaces are exposed daily to intense heating by direct solar rays, alternating with intense cooling by longwave radiation at night, the resulting expansion and contraction of mineral grains tend to break them apart.

 The intense heat of forest and bush fires is known to cause rapid flaking and scaling of exposed rock surfaces.